seliftl/09-adapter-flyweight-android/README.md

 The concept of the `RecyclerView` is also based on the Flyweight pattern.
 A `RecyclerView` keeps track of all created _row_ elements and reuses (rebinds) them when they aren't visible any more i.e. when they left the screen because you scrolled up or down.

-The following image demonstrates the concept visualy (borrowed from [grokkingandroid.com](https://www.grokkingandroid.com/first-glance-androids-recyclerview/)):
+The following image demonstrates the concept visually (borrowed from [grokkingandroid.com](https://www.grokkingandroid.com/first-glance-androids-recyclerview/)):

 ![Recycler View - credits to grokkingandroid.com](http://www.grokkingandroid.com/wordpress/wp-content/uploads/2014/08/recycling_of_views.png)